Soundview, Bronx: Parks and recreation

 Soundview Park occupies 205 acre in the southwestern section of the neighborhood, with ballfields and playgrounds and a pedestrian/bike greenway along the left bank of the Bronx River estuary from Lafayette to Leland Avenue.
 It was built on filled land starting in 1939.
 The first 93 acre of the park were acquired by the City of New York in 1937, and 66 acre more were acquired along the water's edge in December 1939.

+In 1938, the city acquired the 3.3-acre block bounded by Watson, Noble, Gleason and Rosedale Avenues for a municipal playground.
+Designed by the Parks Department and built with Works Progress Administration labor, Watson Gleason Playground opened on December 4, 1939, at a dedication presided over by Parks Commissioner Robert Moses and attended by Mayor Fiorello La Guardia.

 "Parque de los Ninos", a playground at the corner of Morrison and Watson Avenues, opened in 1956 and was renamed in 1995 to honor six neighborhood children who were killed in the late 1980s.
 It was granted $1.6 million for renovations in 2016.

-Low-income public housing complex
+Public housing

 There are nine NYCHA developments located in Soundview.